Luca Lipani

-Luca Lipani (born 18 May 2005) is an Italian professional footballer who plays as a midfielder for Serie A club Sassuolo.
+Luca Lipani (born 18 May 2005) is an Italian professional footballer who plays as a midfielder for Serie A club Sassuolo and the Italy national team.

 Club career

 Born in Genoa, Lipani joined the eponymous team's youth sector at the age of seven.
 Having come through the club's youth ranks, he started playing for the under-19 squad during the 2021–22 season.

 Since the start of 2022–23 season, the midfielder started training with the first team, under head coach Alexander Blessin, before being regularly included in senior match-day squads by new manager Alberto Gilardino.
 In December 2022, he renewed his professional contract with Genoa, with the length remaining undisclosed.

 On 25 February 2023, Lipani made his professional debut, coming on as a substitute for Milan Badelj at the 85th minute of a Serie B match against SPAL: in the same occasion, he served an assist for Eddie Salcedo, whose goal settled up the game's final score for a 3–0 win.
 At the end of the campaign, he was involved in a double promotion, as Genoa's first team returned to Serie A after just one year, while the Primavera squad gained automatic promotion back to the Campionato Primavera 1.

 On 8 August 2023, Lipani joined fellow Serie A club Sassuolo on a permanent deal, for a reported fee of eight million euros, plus add-ons.
 On 2 November, he made his debut for the club, coming on for Uroš Račić in the first half of extra-time of a Coppa Italia match against Spezia, which ended in a 5–4 win on penalties.
 On 3 January 2024, he made his first start for the Neroverdi in a 3–1 cup defeat to Atalanta.